frameless/huishoudboekje-nl-design-system-demo/sampleData/README.md

 This package will connect to your GraphQL API and shoot a bunch of sample data into it.

-⚠️ This application is not designed to run in a production environment, we are currently just using it in our own CI as it's honestly too expensive to have us sitting there inputting the same data all the time when the robots can do it for us. 😄
+⚠️ This application is not designed to run in a production environment!
+We are currently just using it in our own CI and on our own local development environments as it's honestly too expensive to have us sitting there inputting the same data all the time when the robots can do it for us. 😄

 ### Sample data